1st Marine Division Schools

 2. Nominations Instructions

-b.
+c.
 Medical.
 Marines must be in a Full Duty status with verification from Primary Healthcare Provider and have a current PHA.

-c.
+d.
 Light or Limited Duty.
 For Marines in a Light, Limited Duty status, and/or pregnant Marines may still be nominated and attend the course, but they must present their Light Duty/LIMDU chits when reporting in.
 Chits must be signed by their PHCP and current with their status accurately reflected on their Command Screening Checklist otherwise they may be dropped or treated as a Full Duty Status Marine.
 Please indicate during nomination if your Marine is in a Light or Limited Duty Status and ensure that their paperwork is current.

 3. Reporting Instructions

-d.
-Marines will report to Building 33428.
+c.
+Marines will report to Building 33430.

-f.
+e.
 Marines will not need TAD Orders, they will be simply run as “TAD Less Than 30 Days” in MOL.

 4. Additional Information

 a.
+Gear List.
 Marines must have the uniforms and gear on the Gear List ready for use or wear.
+If Marines do not have an IIF issue, we will need to know.

-c.
+b.
+Personal Electronic Devices.
 Marines are strongly encouraged to bring their personal computer or tablet to Corporal’s Course for use during classes as prescribed by the instructors.
 If they do not have a personal computer or tablet and are unable to sign one out from their Parent Unit for use in the course, they will need to bring a notebook.
 Phones will not be authorized for use in the classes except to provide their own local hotspots.
 Student guidebooks will be emailed to the student, so it is strongly advised that they bring a computer of some form.

-d.
+c.
+Off-Duty Education.
 If students are currently enrolled in college, they are advised to either postpone or lighten their course load accordingly.
 A student’s average day could range from 0600-1730, not factoring in drive time.
 Corporal’s Course will take priority.

 i.
+Secondary Employment.
 Marines with secondary employment are to be reminded that no consideration will be given to accommodate their schedules with respect to their secondary employment while they are enrolled in any Division Schools Course.

 "My rifle is my best friend...
 I must master it as I must master my life."